Interview Do's and Don'ts

 • Do bring a portfolio with several copies of your resume.
 Take notes on topics like PTO, 401K match rate, and insurance.

 • Do ask at least 4 - 5 questions at the end of each interview including a closing question so you know exactly where you stand with the interviewers.
-If you don’t have any questions it could send a message of poor preparation, lack of interest, or lack of engagement – all negative messages.
+Some candidates will ask one or two questions and most don't ask any questions.
+You will send a very positive message by asking several questions and set yourself apart from the competition.

 • Do bring your interview guide and don’t be afraid to reference it to support your answers.
 Interviewers have a list of questions and you have prepared a guide to help you answer.
 If an interviewer asks you about it, you get to say, “I take this interview very seriously and spent several hours preparing.
 I may refer to it a few times because I want to answer your questions as effectively as possible.”
 (Your interviewer will be blown away by your preparation and your answer – most candidates don't bring prepared notes or written questions).